-- To elect the nine directors listed in the accompanying Proxy Statement to serve for the ensuing year and until their successors are duly elected and qualified. - (2) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2012. - (3) To hold a non-binding vote on executive compensation. - (4) To hold a non-binding vote on the frequency of executive compensation votes. - (5) To transact such other business as may properly come before the Annual Meeting.
+- To elect the nine directors listed in the accompanying Proxy Statement to serve for the ensuing year and until their successors are duly elected and qualified. - (2) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2013. - (3) To hold a non-binding vote to approve named executive officer compensation. - (4) To transact such other business as may properly come before the Annual Meeting.

-These items of business are more fully described in the Proxy Statement accompanying this Notice of 2011 Annual Meeting of Stockholders.
+These items of business are more fully described in the Proxy Statement accompanying this Notice of 2012 Annual Meeting of Stockholders.